Lance Blomgren

 Lance Blomgren (born 1970) is a Canadian writer who is known for his published fiction and essays.

 He grew up in Courtenay, British Columbia and spent various years living and writing in Victoria, British Columbia, Montreal, Quebec, Las Cruces, New Mexico and Vancouver, British Columbia.

-He completed degrees from the University of Victoria in Victoria, British Columbia, and Concordia University in Montreal, Quebec.
+He completed a degree from the University of Victoria in Victoria, British Columbia, and in 2000 a master's degree from Concordia University in Montreal, Quebec.

 Apart from his books, Blomgren's writing has appeared frequently in Matrix magazine (Montreal), ascent magazine (Montreal), Geist, (Vancouver) and Visual Codec (Seattle).

 In 1998, his publication, Liner won the Canadian bpNichol Award.
 In 2004, his collection Corner Pieces was nominated for the Canadian ReLit Award.

-He is also noted as a curator and critic of contemporary visual art, having curated for the Rad'a gallery in Montreal, the Helen Pitt Gallery in Vancouver and the Klondike Institute of Art and Culture in Dawson City, Yukon, and having published writing about art in various journals and publications internationally including, Art Asia Pacific (New York), Fillip (Vancouver, British Columbia) and Informal Architectures (London, United Kingdom, Black Dog Publishing).
+He is also noted as a curator and critic of contemporary visual art, having curated for the Rad'a gallery in Montreal, the Helen Pitt Gallery in Vancouver, and the Klondike Institute of Art and Culture in Dawson City, Yukon, and having published writing about art in various journals and publications internationally including, Art Asia Pacific (New York), Fillip (Vancouver, British Columbia) and Informal Architectures (London, United Kingdom, Black Dog Publishing).